-4 Sales Follow Up Email Templates That Will Get Your Prospect’s Attention
+4 Sales Follow Up Email Templates That Get Replies

-The importance of follow-up emails in sales goes far beyond just “checking in.”
+The importance of sales follow-up emails is so much more than just “checking in.”

-For one thing, Yesware’s data scientists found that you have a 21% chance of getting a reply to your second email if the first goes unanswered.
+Yesware’s data scientists also found that you have a 21% chance of getting a reply to your second email if the first goes unanswered.

 After that, there’s still a 25% chance that you will eventually hear back from your recipient over subsequent follow-ups.

-We asked the Yesware sales team to share their top four follow-up email templates.
-Next time you find yourself searching for the words that will get you back on your prospects’ radar and garner their reply, consider one of these data-backed email examples.
+Next time you find yourself searching for the words that will get you back on your prospects’ radar and garner their reply, consider one of these data-backed follow-up email examples.

 (PS – No time to read?
 Grab all four email templates here to copy and paste as you like.)

-1. Right After You Leave A Voicemail – Follow Up Over Email
+1. After You Leave a Voicemail – Follow up Over Email

-Likewise, following a voicemail with a quick email can pack a one-two punch powerful enough to break through to the busy person you’ve been trying to reach.
-By touching your contact in two faculties – the eyes and ears – you double the impact of your message to get past what mental health professionals refer to as cognitive triage.
+Following a voicemail with a quick email can pack a one-two punch powerful enough to break through to the busy person you’ve been trying to reach.
+By engaging your contact in both the eyes and ears, you double the impact of your message to get past what mental health professionals refer to as cognitive triage.

-2. When They’ve Opened, But Haven’t Replied – Reference Behavioral Insights
+2. They’ve Read & Haven’t Replied – Reference Their Behavior

-The sales rep below has a dead simple follow-up strategy that helps him quickly capture his prospects’ attention, resulting in a 50% reply rate.
-Whenever he notices a pattern of email opens and link clicks within a particular email in Yesware’s tracking dashboard, he fires off a quick note to 1) let the recipient know that he’s aware of their potential interest, and 2) volunteer himself as a helpful resource.
+The sales rep below has a simple follow-up strategy that helps her quickly capture her prospects’ attention, resulting in a 50% reply rate.
+Whenever she notices a pattern of email-opens and link-clicks within a specific email in Yesware’s tracking dashboard, she knows to send a quick note to 1) let the recipient know that she’s aware of their potential interest, and 2) volunteer herself as a helpful resource.

-3. When You Can’t Figure Out Who The Decision Maker Is – Ask For A Favor
+3. When You Don’t Know Who the Decision-Maker Is – Ask for a Favor

-Ever been in a situation where you’re not sure if you’ve been following-up with the right person?
-You don’t want to alienate your contact by filling their inbox with irrelevant emails, but you don’t have other information to go off of.
+Ever doubt if you’ve been following up with the right person?
+You don’t want to alienate your contact by flooding their inbox with potentially irrelevant emails, but you don’t have other leads.

-4. When You’ve Just Hung Up After A Sales Call – Keep Adding Value
+4. Right After a Sales Call – Keep Adding Value

 To keep the deal moving forward, follow up with a note thanking them for their time along with a quick recap of the call.
-The template below, by our very own Paul Hlatky, is all about adding value, and has a 50% reply rate.
+This template from a Yesware sales rep is all about adding value, and has a 51% reply rate.